jhasse/clicolors/index.md

 That's why this page tries to create some sort of "standard" which programs should comply to no matter on which platform they are run.

-The idea is to have the following environment variables (which are currently already used for this exacty reason on some UNIX systems):
+The idea is to have the environment variables `CLICOLOR` and `CLICOLOR_FORCE` (which are currently already used for this exacty reason on some UNIX systems).
+When set, the following rules should apply:

- * `CLICOLOR`
+ * `CLICOLOR != 0`
-   * If set, ANSI colors are supported and should be used when the program isn't piped.
+   * ANSI colors are supported and should be used when the program isn't piped.
+ * `CLICOLOR == 0`
+   * Don't output ANSI color escape codes.
- * `CLICOLOR_FORCE`
+ * `CLICOLOR_FORCE != 0`
-   * If set, ANSI colors should be enabled no matter what.
+   * ANSI colors should be enabled no matter what.

 If you have ideas or comments please
 [create a new issue on GitHub](https://github.com/jhasse/clicolors/issues/new)